vishbin/gwt-spring-hibernate-reference/trunk/gwt-spring-hibernate-ant-reference/readme.txt

 2) Run the ant-target "war.exploded"
 3) Start Tomcat
 4) Navigate to: http://localhost:8080/proto/
-5) Click the button... you should see some junk to the right about customers in the DB.
-Go verify that the button adds 'John Doe' to the one and only 'customers' table.
+5) You should see two fields and two buttons.
+Play around with them.
+   You should be able to add 'customers' to the database and delete them from the UI.
+There currently is not a lot of work done on the UI.
+   It is pretty bare-bones.
+The goal of this project was not a fancy UI, but rather a framework to start from.
+6) Good luck!

 Getting Started: Testing
 ------------------------